jzy521/HarryPotter/README.md

-## This is Eric's harry potter project
+## This is Eric's harry potter project.
+Do you know the way

 ## Available Scripts